Percy Erskine Nobbs: Projects

 Nobbs designed the interior decorative program of the Currie Hall at the Royal Military College of Canada in Kingston, Ontario.
 The Currie Building decorations evoke the achievements of the Canadian Corps in the Great War, and with the British Monarchy.

 Nobbs and Hyde designed many McGill University buildings: Power House (1909); Strathcona Medical Building (1923); Pathology Building (1923); Pulp & Paper Research Institute (1927).
 Nobbs and Hyde remodeled many McGill University buildings: MacDonald Engineering Building, reconstruction after a fire in 1907; a major addition to the University Library, McTavish Street (1921–22); addition of West Wing at Royal Victoria College (1930–31).
 Nobbs and Hyde provided interiors and furniture for the Osler Memorial Library (1923).
 Many of his drawings for McGill University buildings can be found in his archive, held in the Canadian Architecture Collection at McGill University.

-Nobbs and Hyde designed some commercial buildings around Montreal as well as the University Club building (1913) on Mansfield Street.
+Nobbs and Hyde designed several commercial buildings in Montréal, including the University Club building on Mansfield Street, completed in 1913, and the Hartt Shoe Store at 467 St. Catherine Street West, completed in 1916.

 Nobbs and Frank Darling designed the master plan for the University of Alberta in 1909–1910.
 With Cecil S. Burgess, Nobbs designed the Provincial College of Medicine (1920–21).
 Nobbs designed the Arts Building (1914–15); laboratories and Power House (1914);

 Nobbs and Hyde won the competition for the war memorial in Regina.